Mys41/HESC/README.md

 ## Experiments

 For our experiments we use LLaMa v2 chat models with 4bit quantization.
-You can follow the instruction in the following links to get access to [7b](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)models on huggingface.
+You can follow the instruction in the following links to get access to [LLaMa2-7b-chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) models on huggingface.

 All of the experiments are conducted using the `transformers` library.
 We use bitsandbytes to quantize the models.